Module 7: EMG#

 7.3.1 Electrode Placement#

 In surface EMG, small sensors called electrodes are placed on the skin directly above the muscle being studied.
-These are usually pre-gelled (Gel electrodes) or dry electrodes (BioAmp bands) which stick to the skin and don’t always require gel.
+These are usually pre-gelled (Gel electrodes) or dry electrodes (BioAmp bands) which stick to the skin and may not require conductive gel.

 Note